Why Classifications Are Important in Risk Management Activities

 - Provide specific data organization (but not TOO specific) that allows for meaningful data analysis.

-What is a Classification in Safety Management Systems?
+What Is a Classification in Aviation SMS?

 - The root cause(s), such as "Lack of flight training"; and